Kim Dae-jung

-He was a 2000 Nobel Peace Prize recipient for his work for democracy and human rights in South Korea and in East Asia in general, and for peace and reconciliation with North Korea and Japan.
-He is also the only Korean to have won the Nobel Prize to date.
+He promoted the Sunshine Policy, a policy of détente toward North Korea, and held the first-ever inter-Korean summit with North Korean leader Kim Jong Il in June 2000.
+He was a 2000 Nobel Peace Prize recipient for his work for democracy and human rights in South Korea and in East Asia in general, and for peace and reconciliation with North Korea and Japan in December 2000.
+He was the first South Korean to be awarded a Nobel Prize, the second being awarded to Han Kang in 2024 for Literature.
 He was sometimes referred to as "the Nelson Mandela of Asia".
-Kim was the first opposition candidate to win the presidency.
+After completing his term in 2003, he died at the age of 85 on 18 August 2009, due to multiple organ failure and respiratory distress syndrome caused by pneumonia.